Non-Alcohol Fatty Liver Disease: Do's And Don'ts You Must Follow

 - Quit alcohol if you have fatty liver

 Non-alcoholic fatty liver disease (NAFLD) can occur at any age.
-It is most common among people in their 40s and 50s.
-NAFLD is an umbrella term which is used to describe a range of liver conditions that affect people who drink too much alcohol.
-The disease is a result of inflammation in the liver, which may progress to scarring and damage that cannot be treated.
+However, it is common among people in their 40s and 50s.
+NAFLD is an umbrella term which is used to describe a range of liver conditions.
+The disease is a result of inflammation in the liver, which may progress to scarring.
 In severe cases non-alcoholic fatty liver disease can lead to liver failure and liver cirrhosis.

-Heavy alcohol drinkers are at high risk of fatty liver disease.
+Heavy alcohol drinkers are at higher risk of developing fatty liver disease.
 NAFLD is a condition which can be closely linked to metabolic syndrome.
-Insulin resistance, high blood pressure, high cholesterol levels and high blood levels of triglycerides can together contribute to non-alcoholic fatty liver disease.
+Insulin resistance, high blood pressure, high cholesterol levels and more can together contribute to non-alcoholic fatty liver disease.

-The most effective way to deal with non-alcoholic fatty liver disease is maintain a healthy lifestyle.
+A healthy lifestyle and diet help prevent non-alcoholic fatty liver disease.
 Ideally, you should eat foods that reduce inflammation and make it easier for your body to use insulin and can help in reversing the condition.

-1. Leafy greens: Including leafy greens can prevent fatty liver and also treat it.
+1. Leafy greens: Including leafy greens can prevent fatty liver.
 Studies have shown that including broccoli in your diet can prevent build up of fat in the liver.
 Other leafy greens like kale, spinach and Brussel sprouts can help in keeping fatty liver at bay.

 3. Garlic: Thanks to it's weight loss and blood pressure reducing properties, garlic can be helpful in preventing fatty liver disease as well.
 Including garlic in your diet can reduce fat in people with NAFLD.

 7. Avoid alcohol: The best way to keep fatty liver at bay is to avoid consumption of alcohol.
-Alcohol is harmful for the body.
 Its consumption must be avoided under all circumstances.